 We will work with your orthodontist and general dentist to evaluate your need for jaw surgery.
 In a great number of cases, patients need to have orthodontic work done before and after surgery.
 Jaw surgery is a lengthy and delicate process.
 In most cases, the whole process, including orthodontic work, will last 1-2 years.
 We will evaluate you thoroughly and realistically so that you may make the most informed decision possible.

 How will I benefit from having jaw surgery?

 Corrective jaw surgery will benefit you in numerous ways.
 After surgery, your jaw will be more aligned and balanced, and you will have more a far more functional and healthy jaw.
 While recovery may be lengthy, we will keep you comfortable along the way.
 With jaw surgery, patients can see an improvement in speech, eating, chewing and also breathing.
 Many patients see a positive change in their facial structures aw well after their jaw has been realigned.

-To find out if you are a good candidate for corrective jaw surgery, please call us at San Luis Obispo Office Phone Number 805-541-5611.
+To find out if you are a good candidate for corrective jaw surgery, please call us at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611.